cvmfs/cvmfs/ducc/README.md

 store each layer on the cvmfs repository, we create the output image and unpack the singularity one, finally we upload the output image to the registry.

-It does not support dowloading images that are not public.
+It does not support downloading images that are not public.

 In order to publish images to a registry is necessary to sign up in the docker hub.
 It will use the user from the recipe, while it will read the